mellium/xmpp/docs/overview.md

 	// any writes to the session will be written to TeeOut (similar to the tee(1)
 	// command).
 	// This can be used to build an "XML console", but users should be careful
-	// since this bypasses TLS and could expose passwords and other sensitve data.
+	// since this bypasses TLS and could expose passwords and other sensitive
+	// data.
 	TeeIn, TeeOut io.Writer
 }

 // NewNegotiator creates a Negotiator that uses a collection of StreamFeatures
 // to negotiate an XMPP client-to-server (c2s) or server-to-server (s2s)
 // session.
-// If StartTLS is one of the supported stream features, the Negotiator attempts
-// to negotiate it whether the server advertises support or not. func NewNegotiator(func(*Session, *StreamConfig) StreamConfig) Negotiator
+func NewNegotiator(cfg func(*Session, *StreamConfig) StreamConfig) Negotiator
 ```

 It uses stream features as discussed in the previous